 - E-Visa Implementation

-From the 1st January 2021, all travellers to Kenya requiring an entry visa will need to have an E-visa, having applied for it ahead of travel online.
+All travellers to Kenya requiring an entry visa will need to have an e-visa, having applied for it ahead of travel online.
 Visas on arrival will no longer be available.
 Travellers may not be permitted to board the departing aircraft without it.
-E-visas can be applied for by visiting www.evisa.go.ke
+E-visas can be applied for by visiting www.evisa.go.ke.
+If travellers are arriving from a country that requires quarantine, their visa must be provided 24 hours before boarding.
+To apply for your e-visa you will need to upload a copy of our Company Registration Certificate which you can find HERE

-You can check the travel requirements for your travel HERE
+You can check the requirements for your travel HERE

 Passengers arriving on ﬂights after the curfew (22:00 – 04:00), with a valid air ticket and boarding pass shall be allowed to proceed to their hotels/residences.
 Our drivers will need a copy of your air ticket in order to be authorized to drive after curfew hours.